European Spa Towns Known for Their Healing Waters

 How to get there

 You can fly into Pärnu, Estonia, or fly into Tallinn and take a scenic train ride to Pärnu.
-From there, hop on a ferry to Kihnu—it’s a short crossing but sets the tone for what’s ahead.
+From there, hop on a ferry to Kihnu: it’s a short crossing but sets the tone for what’s ahead.
 Once on the island, biking is the main way to get around.
-No traffic, no rush.

 Instead of wellness influencers, you’ll see regular people doing what they’ve done for generations: slowing down, soaking up the benefits of the waters, and leaving their aches behind.
 The pace here is gentle.
 You’ll pass sunflower fields, stork nests perched on chimneys, and long, flat landscapes that instantly quiet your brain.
 It’s the kind of slow that doesn’t need to be branded.

-The thermal waters here are packed with minerals that support joint mobility and digestion—but honestly, it’s more than that.
+The thermal waters here are packed with minerals that support joint mobility and digestion - but honestly, it’s more than that.
 Just being here helps.
-It’s the slowness, the routine of soaking in warm water and letting your body exhale.
-Add in some local pumpkin seed oil on a salad, homemade bread, and quiet afternoons with nowhere to be—and your whole system starts to settle.
+It’s the slowness, the routine of soaking in warm water and letting your body relax.
+Add in some local pumpkin seed oil on a salad, homemade bread, and quiet afternoons with nowhere to be - and your whole system starts to settle.

 Where to stay